 DAVID LYNCH FOUNDATION

-All proceeds raised from Tim Peaks diner from the sale of Tim Peaks coffee and Totes Amazeballs cereal go to The David Lynch Foundation.
+All proceeds raised from Tim Peaks Diner from the sale of Tim Peaks coffee go to the David Lynch Foundation.
 The David Lynch Foundation are dedicated to helping people of all ages from all walks of life in the UK and worldwide overcome stress, suffering, and hardship, and unfold the full potential of life.
 As the UK branch of the David Lynch Foundation for Consciousness-based Education and World Peace (DLF UK), we use stress-reducing programmes that are scientifically proven to promote creativity, happiness, success, and peace.
 Our methodologies transform lives from within to create a more harmonious and peaceful world, especially focusing on groups who need it most, such as stressed teachers and students, the homeless, prisoners, and the many thousands of war veterans suffering from post traumatic stress disorder (PTSD).